-DESCRIPTION This is the filter set, filter rule coordinates, for instance, 2, 3 refers to the second filter set and the third rule of that set.
-Press [SPACE BAR] and then [ENTER] to select a type of rule.
+FIELD DESCRIPTION Filter # This is the filter set, filter rule coordinates, for instance, 2, 3 refers to the second filter set and the third rule of that set.
+Filter Type Press [SPACE BAR] and then [ENTER] to select a type of rule.
 Parameters displayed below each type will be different.
 Choices are Generic Filter Rule or TCP/IP Filter Rule .
-Select Yes to turn on or No to turn off the filter rule.
-Type the starting byte of the data portion in the packet that you want to compare.
+Active Select Yes to turn on or No to turn off the filter rule.
+Offset Type the starting byte of the data portion in the packet that you want to compare.
 The range for this field is from 0 to 255.
-Type the byte count of the data portion in the packet that you want to compare.
+Length Type the byte count of the data portion in the packet that you want to compare.
 The range for this field is 0 to 8.
-Type the mask (in Hexadecimal) to apply to the data portion before comparison.
-Type the value (in Hexadecimal) to compare with the data portion.
-If Yes , a matching packet is passed to the next filter rule before an action is taken or else the packet is disposed of according to the action fields.
+Mask Type the mask (in Hexadecimal) to apply to the data portion before comparison.
+Value Type the value (in Hexadecimal) to compare with the data portion.
+More If Yes , a matching packet is passed to the next filter rule before an action is taken or else the packet is disposed of according to the action fields.
 If More is Yes , then Action Matched and Action Not Matched will be N/A .

-Table 97 Menu 21.1.5.1 Generic Filter Rule (con
+Table 97 Menu 21.1.5.1 Generic Filter Rule (continued)

 FIELD DESCRIPTION Log Select the logging option from the following: None - No packets will be logged.
 Action Matched - Only matching packets and rules will be logged.
 Action Not Matched - Only packets that do not match the rule parameters will be logged.
 Both - All packets will be logged.
 Action Matched Select the action for a matching packet.
 Choices are Check Next Rule , Forward or Drop .
-Action Not Matched total in the determinant of the particular of the control of the c When you have completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm or ESC to Cancel:" to save your configuration, or press [ESC] at any time to cancel.
+Action Not Matched Select the action for a packet not matching the rule.
+Choices are Check Next Rule , Forward or Drop .
+When you have completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm or ESC to Cancel:" to save your configuration, or press [ESC] at any time to cancel.